 This notable and official shift for U.S. Special Operations is a result of the Irregular Warfare Annex to the National Defense Strategy.
 The classified version of the Annex was released in January of 2019, and the unclassified version was released last week.
 The general purpose of this document is to outline a plan for how to effectively compete in the “great power competition” against China and Russia.

-It took quite some time to declassify the Annex, but it was deemed appropriate, in an effort to share the plan with allies, Congress, and the public.
+It took quite some time to declassify the Annex.
+But it was deemed appropriate to do so, in an effort to share the plan with allies, Congress, and the public.